-The Felony DUI Court is a voluntary court for defendants who want to overcome addiction to alcohol and other drugs and achieve sobriety.
-To be considered, your case needs to be in the pre-indictment stage.
-You must have been charged with a felony DUI anywhere in Alaska, but will need to reside in Anchorage during participation in the program.
+The Felony Drug Court is a voluntary court for defendants who want to overcome addiction to alcohol and other drugs and achieve sobriety.
+To be considered your case needs to be in the pre-indictment stage.
+You must have been charged with a felony drug or drug-related offense anywhere in Alaska, but will need to reside in Anchorage during participation in the program.
 Defendants must meet all Eligibility Standards (some of which are listed on the back of this brochure).

-What are the program benefits?
+What are the Program Benefits?

-- Expedited substance abuse treatment - Reduced jail time and fines - Eligibility for limited driver's license - If eligible, financial assistance for treatment services, housing, and other basic needs - Case management support to assist you in accomplishing your goals - Achieve lifetime sobriety and avoid future criminal involvement
+- Expedited substance abuse treatment - Reduced or no jail time and no fines - If eligible, financial assistance for treatment services, housing, and other basic needs - Case management support to assist you in accomplishing your goals - Achieve lifetime sobriety and avoid future criminal involvement